Roots Rock Jams

 “Rock” as in it’s all rock ‘n’ roll to me.
 In addition to 1950s rock ‘n’ roll it also means 1960s and ’70s rock ‘n’ roll.
 It can be more current than that too, but ’50s–’70s are the main eras that I cover.

-“Jams” means jamming, as in the Grateful Dead, or Jimi Hendrix, or the Allman Brothers, or Cream.
-Or other things like that.
-It can mean that things or loose, or things can be very tight and arranged but really hitting it right.
+“Jams” means jamming, as in the Grateful Dead, Jimi Hendrix, the Allman Brothers, or Cream.
+Or any of many other things like that.
+It can mean that things are loose, or that things are tight and arranged but really hitting it right.
 I don’t sound like the MC5—that’d be cool—but we do kick out the jams.

 Not only am I president, but I’m a member too.